Recognisability for generalised hierarchical pattern spaces of finite local complexity: Substitutional pattern spaces

+The above result has some important consequences.
+Firstly, suppose we start with a compact Hausdorff pattern space \(\Omega\), expansive \(L\), a (not necessarily surjective) subdivision map \(S \colon L\Omega \to \Omega\) and induced substitution \(\sub = S \circ L\).
+By Proposition \ref{prop:restriction to hierarchical elements}, we can at least restrict this to a surjective subdivision/substitution map on the hierarchical elements \(\sH\).
+By Theorem \ref{thm:finite languages of hierarchical}, the set of LI-classes of \(\sH\) is finite, so by passing to a power \(\sub^N\) of substitution, we may assume that substitution preserves LI-classes.
+Then, by the above result, \(\sH\) is a finite union of \(L^N\)-sub hulls \(\Omega_{\cP} \subseteq \sH\) (where we may take the finite union over patterns \(\cP \in \sH\) with languages that are maximal).

+If, instead, we start with an FLC, well-separated and expansive \(L\)-sub pattern \(\cP\), then necessarily any predecessor \(\cP' \LIs \cP\).
+Moreover, from this choice of \(\cP'\) we obtain an associated surjective subdivision map \(S \colon L\Omega_{\cP} \LDmap \Omega_{\cP}\).
+In particular, all elements \(\cP_i\) in a hierarchy over \(\cP\) are locally isomorphic.
+This need \emph{not} hold for other elements of \(\Omega_{\cP}\), we still only have that some power \(\sub^N\) of substitution fixes LI-classes, possibly with \(N \neq 1\), see Example \ref{exp:subs not LI}.

-One would expect that we cannot drop the requirement that \(L\) is expansive in Proposition \ref{prop:predecessor LI}.
-So it is natural to try to find, say, in the simplest case of the non-expansion \(L = \id\), FLC and well-separated patterns \(\cP\) and \(\cP'\) with \(L\cP' = \cP' \LD \cP\) and \(\cP' \LI \cP\) but \emph{not} \(\cP \LI \cP'\).
+One would expect that we cannot drop the requirement that \(L\) is expansive in showing that \(\cP' \LIs \cP\) in Theorem \ref{thm:predecessor LI}.
+So it is natural to try to find a counter example in the simplest case of non-expansion \(L = \id\).
+That is, to find FLC and well-separated patterns \(\cP\) and \(\cP'\) with \(L\cP' = \cP' \LD \cP\) and \(\cP' \LI \cP\) but \emph{not} \(\cP \LI \cP'\).
 Specialising further, one is led to the following simply-stated question in the symbolic setting:

 \begin{question} Is there a transitive subshift \(X \subseteq A^{\Z}\), for a finite set \(A\), that contains a proper transitive subshift \(Y \subset X\) admitting a surjective factor map \(f \colon Y \to X\)? \end{question}